 In addition to the claylicks, within the Peruvian Amazon you can find beautiful lakes home to lake-living wildlife.
 Some of these are even home to endangered giant river otters.

-There are also fantastic cruises to enjoy on the Amazon River from Iquitos and jungle lodges for guided expeditions of the Iquitos rainforest.
+From Iquitos in the north, you can enjoy fantastic cruises to enjoy the Amazon River and also jungle lodges for guided expeditions of the Iquitos rainforest.

 Protected areas in the Peruvian Amazon

 Peru has protected around 15% of its land area placing different areas under various categories of protection.

 Among these parks and reserves are some fantastic protected areas of Amazon Rainforest, including the Tambopata National Reserve, Manu National Park, Pacaya Samiria National Reserve and Tamshiyacu Tahuayo Reserve.